LD-Reborn/pyModularKraken/hwdisplay/specs.md

 ## Useful Tags
-head:
+`<head>`:
-    Place info like window position and size, controller script, colors and font here.
+    Place general configuration about your GUI.
+Things like position, size, controller script, colors and font.

-body:
+`<body>`:
-    This is where your GUI stuff goes into.
+    This is where you place all of your elements.

-pagecontroller:
-    A page selector that is placed on the GUI.
-Should contain <page></page> elements.
+`<pagecontroller>`:
+    A page controller / selector is a type of list dedicated to house `<page>` elements, which - when clicked - select a page.

+`<page>`:
+    Define a page.
+Give it a name, make it the default page, give it some custom properties.
+See examples for more.

+`<variable>`:
+    Define a variable.
+Give it a name and specify a `function` to be executed `every` interval.

+`<label>`:
+    Label element.
+Can contain static text or reference a `variable`.
+Supports `onclick`.

+`<image>`:
+    Image element.
+Insert an image to be shown.
+Supports `onclick`.

 ## example xml